1 min read

 Big, dramatic, life-changing moments.

-But what I've learned on the trail is this:
+But what I've learned on the trail—healing is repetition.

 A quiet, steady rhythm.